isomerpages/ncss-ssi/index.md

             Institute (SSI)!
           url: https://forms.gle/Xdwt9ahaou2mLhb47
         - title: Higher Diploma in Social Service
-          description: The programme provides an articulation pathway into Bachelor in Social Work at the Singapore University of Social Services (SUSS).
+          description: The HDSS provides an articulation pathway into the Bachelor of Social Work at Singapore University of Social Services (SUSS).
 This is ideal for learners who wish to further their studies and pursue a career in Social Work.
           url: /training/cet-programmes/higher-diploma-in-social-service/
         - title: Advanced Certificate in Social Service
           description: This foundational course will provide social service professionals